17 Ancient Metagenomic Pipelines

 cd ancient-metagenomic-pipelines/

-You can then create the subsequently activate environment with
+We can then create the subsequently activate environment with the following commands.

 conda env create -f ancient-metagenomic-pipelines.yml